 Mansard Roof

-The mansard roof is a four-sided roof design with two slopes on each side, where the lower slope is steeper than the upper.
-This roof type provides ample attic space, allowing homeowners to maximize their interior living area, often by adding extra rooms or windows.
+The mansard roof is a four-sided design with two slopes on each side, where the lower slope is steeper than the upper portion.
+This roof type provides ample attic space, allowing homeowners to maximize the interior living area with extra rooms or windows.
+Mansard roofs complement more complex architectural designs and work particularly well with clay tiles and concrete tiles, adding both beauty and longevity to the home.

 Gambrel Roof